 Hopkin made her World Championships debut in 2019, reaching the 50m Freestyle final to cap off a fine breakthrough year.

 Showing her promise, Hopkin also placed 13th in the 100m Freestyle event before capping off her year by helping the Great Britain team to silver medals in the Mixed 4x50m Freestyle Relay at the European Short Course Championships in Glasgow.

-With the 2020 season on hold, Hopkin made the switch the National Centre Loughborough to work with Mel Marshall, whom she had already built a raport with at previous international championships.
+Following that, with the 2020 season on hold, Hopkin made the switch the National Centre Loughborough to work with Marshall, whom she had already built a rapport with at previous international championships.